JezuzLizard/T6-Plutonium-Grief-Promod/README.md

 # T6-Plutonium-Grief-Promod
 A plutonium mod for the Grief gamemode in zombies.

+This mod requires this plugin to run: https://github.com/fedddddd/t6-gsc-utils

 ### Created by: JezuzLizard and 5and5

 ## Change Notes